EOSBetCasino/EOSBet-EthereumGamblingContracts/README.md

 ###### usingOraclize.sol

-This is the standard oraclize contract, and is out of scope of this bug bounty.
-But, if there are issues you find, definitely bring it up with the oraclize team, I'm sure they have a much larger bounty than I could afford!
+This is the standard oraclize contract.
+If there are issues you find, definitely bring it up with the oraclize team, I'm sure they have a much larger bounty than I could afford!

 ##### SafeMath.sol